-The endlessly interesting Nevada Northern Railway got its start after copper deposits were discovered in the mountains surrounding Ely.
-Once the Kennecott Mining Company [formerly the Nevada Consolidated Copper Company] sprung to life in 1904, thousands of people from all over the United States flocked to Ely in an attempt to live their American Dream.
-But, any mining aficionado will know that a railroad is vital to a mine’s success.
-By 1906, the Nevada Northern Railway was in full swing, which connected Ely to the Southern Pacific Railroad 140 miles to the north.
+The Nevada Northern Railway came on the scene after copper ore deposits were discovered in the high-desert mountains of White Pine County.
+Once the Kennecott Mining Company (formerly the Nevada Consolidated Copper Company) sprung to life in 1904, thousands of people from all over of the United States and world flocked to Ely to chase the American Dream.
+As railroads had already become vital to many mines’ success, by 1906, the Nevada Northern Railway was in full steam, connecting Ely to the Southern Pacific Railroad 140 miles to the north in Wells.

-Although the Nevada Northern Railway’s primary purpose was to haul copper ore and its byproducts, various types of freight moved along this line including a daily passenger train.
-Since its start in 1906, the Nevada Northern Railway hauled an astonishing amount of revenue freight—millions and millions of tons, to be exact—throughout its operation in 1978.
-By then, the price of copper had dropped so significantly that most of the mining operations at Kennecott ceased, and the need for the Nevada Northern wasn’t as significant.
+Although the Nevada Northern Railway’s primary purpose was to haul copper ore and its byproducts, various types of rolling stock moved along this line, including a daily passenger steam locomotive.
+Since its start in 1906, the Nevada Northern Railway hauled an astonishing amount of revenue freight; millions of tons came through on steam engines—until regular operations ceased in 1978.
+By the early 1980s, the price of copper had dropped so significantly that most of the mining operations at Kennecott ceased, and the need for the Nevada Northern Railway wasn’t as significant.

-The interesting part here?
-The Nevada Northern Railway had already had a series of ‘scares’ like this in the past… shutting down and reopening a few months later when the copper status changed.
-So, thinking that they would leave on a Friday and resume work in just a few weeks, workers at the NNR departed thinking they would return.
-Instead, the entire operation shut down for good, which created one amazingly preserved museum.
+The Nevada Northern Railway had already had a series of “scares” like this in the past—shutting down and reopening a few months later when the copper status changed.
+So, NNR employees left on a Friday thinking they would resume work in just a few weeks.
+Instead, the entire operation shut down for good, which—on the bright side for us today—created one amazingly preserved, frozen-in-time museum.

-By the 1990s, Nevada State Museums purchased both the original depot as well as the freight barn, sinking thousands of dollars into restoring it to its original early-1900s glory.
-In fact, it’s so immaculately restored, the depot is considered to be the not only the oldest preserved building in the county, but the most well preserved, too.
+By the 1990s, the Nevada Division of Museums and History purchased both the original depot and freight barn, sinking thousands of dollars into restoring it to its original early-1900s glory and converting these historic grounds in Ely, Nevada, into a train museum.
+In fact, thanks to these immaculate restoration efforts, the depot is both the oldest and best preserved building in White Pine County.

 Visiting the East Ely Depot Railroad Museum Today

-Visitors can depend on perusing what was considered to be “state of the art” office equipment used during the railway’s operation, like an original mimeograph and telegraph, as well as a vast document collection on site.
-Plus, you may just score a chance to check out the freight barn (which is typically only open for special events,) where freight was received, organized and distributed to local businesses.
+While the Nevada Northern Railway operates from the first floor ticket booth of the original, restored depot, The East Ely Depot Railroad Museum is located on the second floor.
+Whether you’ve got a few minutes or a few hours, visitors to the East Ely Railroad Museum can peruse what was considered to be “state of the art” office equipment used during the railway’s operation, like an original mimeograph and telegraph, as well as a vast document collection on site.
+Plus, you may just score a chance to check out the freight barn (which is typically only open for special events) where freight was received, organized, and distributed to local businesses.
 The Nevada Northern Railway was considered to be one of the nation’s most important railroads, and when visiting today, don’t forget that there are two experiences to be had here.
-As dependent on each other as two boys in a three-legged race, your time here isn’t well rounded without checking out both the Nevada Northern Railway itself, and the East Ely Depot Railroad Museum.
+As dependent on each other as two runners in a three-legged race, your time here isn’t complete without seeing both the railyard (and Insta-famous shop cats!) of the Nevada Northern Railway and the East Ely Railroad Depot Museum.